hazida/smart-study-ai/docs/COMPREHENSIVE_SCHEMA_IMPLEMENTATION.md

 ## **Conclusion**

-The QuestionCraft database schema has been successfully implemented with 8 core tables providing a solid foundation for an educational platform.
+The Smart Study database schema has been successfully implemented with 8 core tables providing a solid foundation for an educational platform.
 The system includes:

 - ✅ **Complete user management** with roles and profiles
 - ✅ **Subject categorization** system